 Lung Cancer Screening Program

 In the U.S., most cancer-related deaths are due to lung cancer.
 Preventing lung cancer, or finding and treating it in its earlier stages, is key to better health and survival rates.
-Montefiore Einstein cancer center has a strong history of ensuring lung cancer screenings are available and accessible.
+Montefiore Einstein Comprehensive Cancer Center has a strong history of ensuring lung cancer screenings are available and accessible.
 Our cancer center brought the first lung cancer screening program of its kind to the Bronx.

 Since then, we have developed programs and partnerships to bring lung cancer screening and education to even more people in our community.
 These include: